Adult Social Care - Data

 What the data tells us

-Adult Social Care relates to the assessment of care and support needs and provision of support across all adult and older people client groups.
-It comprises of the following field work staff: Social Workers (includes Mental Health Officers), Occupational Therapists, Community Care Assistants, and team leaders.
+Adult Social Care relates to the assessment of care and support needs and provision of support across all adults and older people.

-There are almost double the number of referrals for those aged 65+ compared to those under the age of 65 (Midlothian Health and Social Care Partnership; Strategic Plan Consultation, 2019)
+- Age - There are almost double the number of referrals for people aged 65+ compared to those under the age of 65 (Midlothian Health and Social Care Partnership; Strategic Plan Consultation, 2019

-In 2018 the average wait time between referral and assignment to a worker was 22 days (Mosaic; Midlothian Council, 2018).
+- Urgency - Average wait time between referral and assignment to a worker was 22 days (Mosaic; Midlothian Council, 2018).
 Referrals are screened based on urgency.
-Those requiring an Adult Support and Protection response must be assigned to a Council Officer within 24 hours and other urgent referrals are assigned within a short timescale, therefore the difference between the shortest and longest wait is large (longest wait can be several months).
+People who need an Adult Support and Protection response must be assigned to a Council Officer within 24 hours and other urgent referrals are assigned within a short timescale, therefore the difference between the shortest and longest wait is large (longest wait can be several months).

 Day Opportunities